Smoothingo/Zelda_Smooth/README.md

 *Please leave Feedback and Tipps*

 # Requirements
-python installed on your Computer plus something where you can execute code.
-(You can also execute it in your cmd)
+python installed on your Computer + an editor.
+(You can also execute the python file via cmd)

 Pygame -> run "pip install pygame" in your Terminal